olimsaidov/research/evolution-analysis/1-business-features-development/future-feature-development.md

 ## Introduction

-The future feature development trajectory for the Jarima platform builds upon the foundation of demonstrated success in processing 437,668 violations in 2023 while maintaining high user satisfaction and operational efficiency.
+The future feature development trajectory for the E-Jarima platform builds upon the foundation of demonstrated success in processing 437,668 violations in 2023 while maintaining high user satisfaction and operational efficiency.
 Strategic analysis of emerging technologies, user needs evolution, and market expansion opportunities reveals significant potential for platform enhancement that could multiply current value creation while serving broader civic technology objectives.

 The platform's established patterns of successful feature development, including systematic user-centered design, iterative enhancement approaches, and comprehensive stakeholder consideration, provide a proven framework for evaluating and implementing future capabilities that will extend the platform's impact and sustainability.